jordmur/jordmur.github.io/_posts/2016-03-12-SettingUpGulp.md

 title: Getting Started With Gulp
 ---

 Gulp.js is a powerful javascript task-runner which many view as the successor of respected colleague Grunt.js.
-For those new to task-runners and their ecosystems, task-runners allow you to easily run repetitious tasks such as concatenating files, minifying them, uglifying them, preprocessoer compiling, removing unused CSS, code linting and much more.
+For those new to task-runners and their ecosystems, task-runners allow you to easily run repetitious tasks such as concatenating files, minifying them, uglifying them, preprocessor compiling, removing unused CSS, code linting and much more.

 ##It Looks Difficult